ExitValue.ai

 Credentialing infrastructure is the moat.
 A staffing agency without a scaled credentialing operation is essentially a brokerage.
 Buyers pay a premium for agencies that have automated primary source verification, ongoing competency tracking, and documented JCAHO/Joint Commission certification.
 This is the difference between a 5x and a 7x multiple on the same EBITDA.

 MSP/VMS contract concentration cuts both ways.
 A long-term Managed Service Provider contract with a major hospital system gives revenue visibility, but if 40%+ of revenue runs through one MSP, buyers will discount aggressively.
-The sweet spot is multiple MSP relationships with no single contract above 20% of revenue.
+The sweet spot is multiple MSP relationships with no single contract above a percent-of-revenue figure.

 Recruiter productivity and retention drive everything in this business.
 Buyers will diligence revenue per recruiter, average tenure, and the number of active credentialed clinicians on file.
 An agency with 200 recruiters generating $400K each and an 18-month average tenure is a fundamentally different asset than one with 400 recruiters generating $200K each at 9-month tenure.